 Chimichurri Flank Steak

-- Make the chimichurri: In a food processor, add the garlic.
+- In a food processor, add the garlic.
 Pulse until minced.
 Add fresh parsley and cilantro and pulse until finely chopped.
 Add remaining chimichurri sauce ingredients and pulse until well combined.
 Set aside.

 - Sear the steaks: Heat a large cast iron skillet over medium-high heat for about 3 minutes.
 Remove steaks from chimichurri and scrape off excess marinade.
 Pat dry and sprinkle with a modest amount of salt.